bethlemmons/Programming-Journey/Linux Mastery Course/Section 3 Mastery.md

 4. In a man page, if it is in square brackets, it is considered optional.
 5. Anything inside angle brackets <> is considered mandatory.
 6. Anything with a pipe | means OR.

+##### 3.10
+1. The "ls" command will take you to a directory. "q" will exit the directory.
+2. "h" is a  human readable.
+3. Long form commands commonly have a dash between the words.